Theatre Lab Workshop Facebook event page – Click for info

 The framework for exploration for Theatre Lab includes, but is not defined by, working with ‘characterisation through walking’, exploring the ‘elements’, physicality of the human ‘emotions’, a creative–writing exercise and storytelling.
 Working on performance composition using story/text, song/sounds, dance/movement, to then create a new story and present them to each-other as a way of learning throughout the duration of the workshop.

-You are welcome to arrive, 15mins before the workshop to do your own physical warm-up before the workshop starts.
-The cafe bar will be open from 10am until 1pm.
-If the cafe shutters are closed you can ring the buzzer by the double-door, side entrance.
+You are welcome to arrive, 15mins before the workshop starts to do your own physical warm-up and stretching.
+There is a basic kitchen with a fridge, tea and coffee facilities; with plenty of places to eat or purchase food before or after the workshop, in the town.
+Please bear in mind, the workshop is quite physical so a light lunch/snacks will not weigh you down.
 Please wear comfy clothes you can stretch and move about in, bring layers to keep warm, a bottle of water and an open mind.

 Voicing Anjali in the ‘Strange Brigade’ video game.